Having your own potting mix recipe can save you a lot of money and allow you to create custom blends according to your plant growing needs.

 Potting mix is a tough subject because it varies so much with each region.
 For some people it is easy to get their hands on the materials needed to make their own potting mix recipe.

-If potting up a lot of plants then making your own potting mix is usually much more economical then purchasing premixed potting media.
+If potting up a lot of plants, like I do each spring in my backyard nursery, than making your own potting mix is usually much more economical than purchasing premixed potting media.

 The only downfall with making your own potting mix vs. buying professionally bagged mixes is that it will take some trial and error before you find the mix that works the best.